 Pick the tier that matches how your backend delivers data to the browser:

 Each tier calls the one below it internally. feedResponse calls feedSSE, which calls feedEvent, which calls feedChunk/feedMeta/feedDone.
-The simplest integration.
-Pass a fetch Response and the SDK handles everything:

 const enhance = async () => {